savi2w/bran/README.md

 # Chest

-A automated chess player for [https://www.chess.com/](https://www.chess.com/)
+A automatic chess player for [https://www.chess.com/](https://www.chess.com/)
 Powered by [Komodo](https://komodochess.com/)

 **FOR STUDY PURPOSES ONLY**